 Croatia is certainly one of the better prospects if you are heading towards the Balkans for your teaching.
 English is a language once again in demand, in common with many other Eastern European countries.

-Living conditions in the Croatia are not as good as in certain other Eastern European countries, such as Poland, Hungary and the Czech Republic.
-However, if you are not motivated solely by money and are determined to teach here you can reap rewards in other ways.
+Living conditions in the Croatia are improving and now almost as good as in certain other Eastern European countries, such as Poland, Hungary and the Czech Republic.
 The country is culturally and historically diverse and interesting.

 Your prospective students are likely to be quite demanding in the classroom, respectful of education and highly motivated to learn English.
 We have heard mixed reports of availability of materials, so it is best to take some with you before you go.
 Authentic ‘realia’ such as magazine articles will be of great interest to your students and will not take up much room in your luggage.
 There are also opportunities for teaching English to young learners via a series of summer camps.